 Here are some tips for traveling with a bottle-fed baby:

 - Stop in a safe place.
-If at all possible, you will always be better off if you stop at a safe location.
-Take your baby out of their seat and hold the bottle while you feed them.
+If at all possible, stop at a safe location before you feed your baby.
+Take them out of their seat and hold the bottle while you feed them.
 According to Baby Safe, most car seat manufacturers recommend that a baby shouldn’t be in a car seat for more than 2 hours in a 24 hour period.
-Especially if you’re on a long car ride, it’s best for your baby if you stop every once in a while to feed your baby and take them out of their seat for a bit.
+Especially if you’re on a long car ride, it’s best if you stop every once in a while to feed your baby and take them out of their seat.

 - Don’t feed your baby while the car is moving.
 Anything your baby is holding or has near them can become a projectile in a crash.
 Even though we hope this never happens, it’s important to think about it from a safety standpoint.
 In the event of a crash, a bottle would become a projectile and could potentially harm your baby.
-It’s also a safety concern because of choking hazards, as well as the risk of your child getting motion sickness or an upset stomach.
+It’s also a safety concern due to choking hazards as well as the risk of your child getting motion sickness or an upset stomach.

 - Hold the bottle for your baby.
 If you do have to feed your baby in the car, don’t ever prop the bottle up and leave the baby unattended.
 According to the CDC, propping up a bottle for your baby increases their chances of choking, ear infections, and tooth decay.
 It’s also important for you to watch your baby’s cues to see when they’re done, especially if they’re not old enough to hold their own bottle.

 - Make sure you have all the supplies you need.
 The last thing you want is to get on the road and realize you’ve forgotten something.
-There are plenty of handy supplies out there for traveling with a baby such as bottle tote bags and portable bottle warmers.
-If your baby is breastfed, be sure to bring a portable charger for your pump if needed, as well as a cooler to store your breastmilk.
+There are plenty of handy supplies out there for traveling with a baby such as bottle tote bags and portable bottle warmers (here is my favorite!).
+If your baby is breastfed, be sure to bring a portable charger for your pump if needed (this one plugs into a car adapter!), as well as a cooler to store your breastmilk.

 How to burp a baby in a car seat

-Burping your baby involves holding your baby and sitting them upright or sometimes across your lap while patting their back.
+Burping your baby involves sitting them upright or sometimes across your lap while patting their back.
 There isn’t a way to properly burp your baby in a car seat, but it’s always important to burp them after a bottle.

-When you’re traveling, you’ll need to stop for restroom breaks and this is a great time to feed your baby.
+When you stop for restroom breaks during a long car ride, this is a great time to feed your baby.
 At each stop, feed your baby, burp them, and change their diaper.
 If you make sure to burp them before you leave, this will help you avoid any unnecessary stops.

 When can babies feed themselves a bottle?